proplot-dev/proplot/docs/why.rst

 setter (e.g. `~matplotlib.spines.Spine.set_bounds`), or a "bulk" property setter (e.g. `~matplotlib.axes.Axes.tick_params`), or whether one must dig into the figure architecture and apply settings to several different objects.
-While this is in the spirit of object-oriented design, it seems like there should be a more unified, straightforward way to change settings for day-to-day matplotlib usage.
+It seems like there should be a more unified, straightforward way to change settings without sacrificing the advantages of object-oriented design.

-..
-   This is perhaps one reason why many users prefer the `~matplotlib.pyplot` interface to the object-oriented interface (see :ref:`Using ProPlot`).

 .. rubric:: Solution